In this post, we will learn how the Angular Forms API works and how it can be used to build complex forms. We will go through the following topics:

 Our First Reactive Form

-There are a couple of differences here. first there is a
+There are a couple of differences here.
+First, there is a

 Notice also that the

-What does the controller look like?
+What does the component class look like?

 We can see that the form is really just a

 FormGroup, which keeps track of the global form value and the validity state.